vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 - Bridge: `0x23872549cE10B40e31D6577e0A920088B0E0666a`
 - Asset pool: `0xa226e2a13e07e750efbd2e5839c5c3be80fe7d4d`

-Take a look at the [incident report](https://medium.com/vegaprotocol/incident-report-incident-under-investigation-d41cb2815de0) for full details regarding this patch release.
+Take a look at the [incident report](https://medium.com/vegaprotocol/incident-report-incident-under-investigation-d41cb2815de0) for information regarding the requirement for this patch release.
+Check out the full details in the Vega core [0.71.5 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.71.5) release page.

 ### Versions 0.54.0 through to 0.71.4 combined | 2023-05-09